A Man Lived 105 Days With a Titanium Heart

 How do you even monitor someone with no heartbeat?

-Here’s the trippy part.
+Here’s the trippy part that makes me keep going back to vampires.
 Because this heart doesn’t beat, it doesn’t create a pulse.
-No heartbeat.
-No pulse.
-Nada.
+There’s no heartbeat, no pulse, nada, niente, nothing.

 Doctors have to rely on specialized equipment to measure blood flow instead of using traditional stethoscopes or blood pressure cuffs.